wp-plugins/cms-tree-page-view/readme.txt

 7. Quickly switch between regular list view and tree view using the switch icon

 == Changelog ==

+= 1.2.5 =
+- Fixed some notice warnings
+- Added Finnish translation
+- Fixed a security issue.
+Thanks to Julio POTIER <a href="http://secu.boiteaweb.fr/">http://secu.boiteaweb.fr/</a>) for finding and reporting.
+- Added nonce checks for options page and for adding new pages

+= 1.2.4 =
+- Small design changes for the icons in the post overview screen
+- Added actions to check permissions when adding pages with AJAX

+= 1.2.3 =
+- Removed an ugly pixel in the tree icon
+- Minor CSS changes to tree icon
+- Updated French translation

+= 1.2.2 =
+- Hide "inside" link if post type is draft, since you can't create new post inside a page with status draft (limitation/bug with Wordpress)
+- Added actions so other developers or plugins can control what pages/posts that are editiable and so on.
+Added filters are: cms_tree_page_view_post_can_edit, cms_tree_page_view_post_user_can_add_inside, cms_tree_page_view_post_user_can_add_after

+= 1.2.1 =
+- Fixed wrong count if WPML where activated and future or private posts existed for a language
+- Show info message if no posts found after fetching posts with AJAX
+- Updated Swedish translation
+- Updated Russian translation - hopefully it works this time!
+- Updated POT file
+- Minor language fixes, like actually loading plugin textdomain before using any texts...

 = 1.2 =
 - Added option to show the tree in the regular post overview screen.
 Makes the tree view fit into the regular workflow and GUI much better.
 To enable: go to settings > CMS Tree Page View > Tick the option "On post overview screen".
 Then go to for example the pages overview screen and in the upper right corner there will be an icon to switch between the regular list view and the tree view of this plugin.